(Barons of the Cinque Ports Series)

 Nicholas Vaughn, Lord of New Romney and Baron of the Cinque Ports, looked up from his conversation with the other barons as he caught sight of a woman on the docks.
-He knew she wasn’t a whore by the way she was dressed.
-She was much too covered up, having a mantle wrapped tightly around her, made of brown wool instead of the crimson color worn by whores.
-Her hair was pulled up and tucked under a linen coif that she had tied behind her head, and she had a travel bag slung over her shoulder with a bolt of cloth sticking out the top.
+He could tell she wasn’t a whore by the way she was dressed.
+Nay, she was much too covered up, having a mantle wrapped tightly around her made of brown wool instead of the crimson color worn by whores.
+Her hair was pulled up and tucked under a linen coif that she had tied behind her head.
+And she had a travel bag slung over her shoulder with a bolt of cloth sticking out the top.
 This could only mean one thing.
 Trouble.
 Aye, trouble was brewing like a storm over the sea and he had to keep his eye on this one.

-“Romney, what distracts you?” asked Baron John Montague from the Hastings Port, using Nicholas’s port as his name as was proper.
+“Romney, what distracts you?” asked Baron John Montague from the Hastings Port, using Nicholas’ port as his name as was proper.
 John was the eldest of the three friends, and also had the biggest castle.
-He thought highly of himself, and while he was quick to strike with a sword, he was as slow as a turtle when the subject of remarrying came up since the death of his wife.
+John thought highly of himself.
+While he was quick to strike with a sword, he was as slow as a turtle when the subject of remarrying came up, ever since the death of his wife.

 The Confederation of the Cinque Ports consisted of five major ports – Dover, Hastings, New Romney, Sandwich, and Hythe.
 Established over a hundred years ago, it was created by William the Conqueror.
 Its purpose was to supply ships in defense of the coastline as well as in times of war overseas for the king.
-Merchant and fishing ships were used, and the ports were required to supply 57 ships, each with a crew of 21 men and a boy, for 15 days a year in service to the king as he saw fit.
+Merchant and fishing ships were used.
+The ports were required to supply fifty-seven ships, each with a crew of twenty-one men and a boy, for fifteen days a year in service to the king as he saw fit.
 In return, the barons and portsmen were granted privileges, among them being the exemption of certain taxes as well as governing their own town and holding their own court.

-“Something caught my eye, and it’s not a fish,” said Nicholas.
+“Something caught my eyes, and it’s not a fish,” said Nicholas.

 “Nice looking bait,” added Baron Conlin de Braose from Sandwich with a nod of his dark head.
-Conlin was by far the best looking of the three of them, and with the most muscles, and he knew it.
-He was also a lodestone when it came to women being attracted to him instantly.
+Conlin was by far the best looking of the three of them.
+He also had the most muscles, and he knew it.
+He was a lodestone when it came to women being attracted to him instantly.
 It was a skill that Nicholas wished he possessed at times.
 “So are you going to let her hook you?”